Dark-Hippo/scorm-tool-api/readme.md

 Currently on V1, so no authentication is used.
 V2 will include token based authentication sent with requests.

+## AUTH0

+There are two auth variables that need to be defined

+- AUTH0_AUDIENCE
+- AUTH0_BASE_URL

+`AUTH0_AUDIENCE` is the identifier given in the Auth0 settings page of the API `AUTH0_BASE_URL` is the issuer base URL (easiest thing to do is look at the quickstart guide for Node.js; that's where I took the code from)

 ### Database Updates

 1. Edit the schema in `prisma/schema.prisma` and save the file